zaHrahmd/PortfolioProjectsDataAnalytics/README.md

-Concerning the word document called road accident data_analysis_link: it contains a link for the excel that I could'nt upload it directly due to the high load
+Concerning the word document called road accident data_analysis_link: it contains a link for the Excel that I couldn't upload directly due to the high load